ILikeMintChocolate/Finder/README.md

 # Finder
 This project is a file explorer that can perform various interactions made of electron and svelte.
-This product is in development
+This project is in development

 ```
 git clone https://github.com/ILikeMintChocolate/Finder.git project-name